Arif-Foysal/obsidian/Java Arraylist.md

 ## Sort an ArrayList

-Another useful class in the `java.util` package is the `Collections` class, which include the `sort()`method for sorting lists alphabetically or numerically:
+Another useful class in the `java.util` package is the `Collections` class, which include the `sort()`method for sorting lists alphabetically or numerically.
+This method sorts the `ArrayList` in ascending order by default:
 ```java
 import java.util.ArrayList;
 import java.util.Collections;  // Import the Collections class